photo of Liisa wearing green standing in front of a building

 2016–2019 Recipient of the prestigious Oxford-Merton-NaturalMotion Graduate Scholarship

-2016 First Class Honours & Associate of the Royal College of Science
+2016 First Class Honours and Associate of the Royal College of Science

 2014–2020 Six-time recipient of the competitive Ene Silla ESFUSA Scholarship